Nicaraguan Spanish: Origins

 The Nicaraguan accent, like most New World Spanish, dates back to the 16th century in Andalusia.
-It shares later developments of Andalusian Spanish with that of Cuba, the Dominican Republic and the Caribbean/coastal regions of Venezuela, Colombia, Panama, Honduras and Puerto Rico.
+It shares later developments of Andalusian Spanish with that of Cuba, the Dominican Republic and the Caribbean/coastal regions of Venezuela, Colombia, Panama, and Puerto Rico.
 Nicaragua's relative isolation from Spain, however, and, to an extent, from other nations, fostered the development of the Nicaraguan accent, which did not change in the same ways that the Andalusian, Canarian, or other Spanish-American accents did.

+Most Central American Dialects have their origins in Guatemala because most dialects grew in Captaincy General of Guatemala.

 During its history, Nicaraguan Spanish has acquired many indigenous influences and several distinguishing characteristics.
 Until the 19th century, a hybrid form of Nahuat-Spanish was the common language of Nicaragua.
-Today, Nahuat, Mangue and Mayan words, along with their respective syntax, can be found in everyday speech.
-Also, as Nicaragua was part of First Mexican Empire, there are a number of words widely used in Nicaragua which have Nahuatl, Mayan or other native origins, in particular names for flora, fauna and toponyms.
+Today, Nahuat, Mangue, Mayan and Chibcha words, along with their respective syntax, can be found in everyday speech.
+Also, as Nicaragua was a center-point of Mesoamerican and South American indigenous groups, there are a number of words widely used in Nicaragua which have Matagalpan, Chibcha, Miskito, Nahuatl, or other native origins, in particular names for flora, fauna and toponyms.